flow-state-coop/docs/docs/platform/streaming-qf/001-donors.md

 Instead of in one-off or batch transactions, we use programmable money to its full potential to dynamically & continuously allocate funding.

-This guide will introduce you to the core concepts of streaming grants and see a new way of delivering, recognizing, and creating value:
+This guide will introduce you to the core concepts of streaming grants and see a new way of delivering, recognizing, and creating value.

 ## Superfluid & Super Tokens